makkus/inaugurate/README.rst

 *inaugurate* also comes with an '`official app store <https://github.com/inaugurate/store>`_', although that is, for now at least, mostly to demonstrate it's 'app-store' feature.
 That app-store, of course, can also be customized and self-hosted.

+At the moment, *inaugurate* is most useful to bootstrap pip packages that have non-Python system dependencies without needing to use root/*sudo* permissions at all (which is done by using conda_).
+I reckon it wouldn't be too hard to extend it to support other types of installs/languages though.
+Ping me if you have suggestions/use-cases.

 For more details, check the relevant sections below:

 .. contents::